 A diagnosis of dementia makes it especially important that you have secure accommodation and support.
 Homelessness covers staying with friends, or in a hostel, bed and breakfast or property in poor condition.
-Under new legislation, individuals have the right to a permanent home and your diagnosis may make your housing needs a priority.
+Under new legislation, individuals have the right to a permanent home.

-Talk to your local council social work department, especially if you are worried about maintaining your tenancy or paying your rent.
+Talk to your local social work department, especially if you are worried about maintaining your tenancy or paying your rent.

-Shelter Scotland provides information on disabled people's housing rights.
-Call their free advice line on 0808 800 4444. www.shelter.org.uk/disabledrights
+Shelter Scotland helps over half a million people a year struggling with bad housing or homelessness - and campaigns to prevent it in the first place.
+It also provides information on disabled people's housing rights.
+Call its free advice line on 0808 800 4444, or visit scotland.shelter.org.uk